Kanishk00551/Polymath-Chatbot/README.md

 🧠 Powered By
 Google Generative AI SDK

-Gemini Pro (Vision Multimodal Model)
+Gemini Pro (Multimodal Vision Model)

 📌 Notes
-Ensure your image path is correct and the file exists.
+Ensure the image path is correct and the file exists.

 The script uses model.generate_content() with both image and text inputs.

-Gemini Vision Pro may take a few seconds to respond depending on image size and network.
+Gemini Pro might take a few seconds to generate a response.

-🧾 License
+📄 License
-This project is under the MIT License.
-Feel free to use and modify.
+This project is licensed under the MIT License.